scottrlarson/profession/content/home/rates.md

 ## Project Based Fees

-- Please see my list of services at the top of my website.
+- If you have a question about a specific service package, please see my list of services at the top of my website.
+- In-office research fees are $40.00 an hour.
+Used in situations where you need a report, or recommedation delivered to you on a product, or concept idea.
+I offer free 30 minutes of research time for customers that have already purchased a diagnostic, or repair service, if the requested research will be related to the device I am servicing.
+There are no additions to this fee unless you require face to face contact, or have followup questions that exceed more than 10 minutes per service.